bxparks/AceButton/README.md

 * [HelloButton.ino](examples/HelloButton)
     * minimal program that reads a switch and control the built-in LED
 * [SingleButton.ino](examples/SingleButton)
-    * controls a single button wired with a pull-up resistor
+    * single button wired with an internal pull-up resistor
-    * prints out a status line for every supported event
 * [SingleButtonPullDown.ino](examples/SingleButtonPullDown)
     * same as SingleButton.ino but with an external pull-down resistor
 * [SingleButtonUsingIEventHandler.ino](examples/SingleButtonUsingIEventHandler)